MichaelMcNeil/michaelmcneil.github.io/_posts/2019-2-27-so-you-got-stuck-in-grub-rescue.md

 categories: ubuntu linux grub
 ---

-So the other day I sat down at Starbucks to write some code, but my Ubuntu 18 machine was stuck in GRUB Rescue.
+So the other day I sat down at Starbucks to write code, but my Ubuntu 18 machine was stuck in GRUB Rescue.

 After searching and searching (on my phone), I finally found [a quick and easy solution](http://www.linuxandubuntu.com/home/ways-to-rescue-or-recover-grub-menu)!